Play Creation

 Play Creation includes visual arts, prop-making, costume design, improvisation, movement, and narrative storytelling.
 This class is instructed by Filipa Estrela and Matthew Bretschneider.

 Matthew Bretschneider (he/him) is Artistic Director of Studio Playground and an Adjunct Professor at Boston University.
 He has performed with the Huntington Theatre Company, The Flea Theater, Theatre Row, The New Ohio, Alabama Shakespeare Festival, Kitchen Theatre Company, and Boston Playwrights’ Theatre.
 Television Credits include Law & Order: SVU and The Path.
 Matthew received his MSW from Rhode Island College School of Social Work and received a BFA from NYU’s Tisch School of the Arts.
-Matthew has taught physical theater for Commonwealth Shakespeare Company, Trinity Repertory Company, Walnut Hill School for the Arts, Rhode Island College, University of Rhode Island, and Suffolk University.
+Matthew has taught physical theater for Commonwealth Shakespeare Company, Trinity Repertory Company, Walnut Hill School for the Arts, Jacqueline M Walsh School for the Arts, Rhode Island College, University of Rhode Island, Suffolk University, and Salve Regina University.

 Wearing a mask is optional for staff and students.
 Class size is limited.
 Staff keep daily attendance records for contact tracing, provide hand sanitizer, and encourage hand hygiene.

-Any student who has a fever or who is experiencing symptoms of COVID-19 is advised not attend class.
+Any student who has a fever is advised not attend class.
+Students must be fever-free for at least 24 hours before returning to class.